cakephp/docs/en/orm/database-basics.rst

 .. php:class:: Type

-Since not every database vendor includes the same set of data types, or the same names for similar data types.
-CakePHP provides a set of abstracted data types for use with the database layer.
+Since not every database vendor includes the same set of data types, or the same names for similar data types, CakePHP provides a set of abstracted data types for use with the database layer.
 The types CakePHP supports are:

 string